Year 4

 Sports coach: Mr Chris

-We are still asking that the children come to school dressed in PE kit suitable for the lesson on that day.
+We ask that the children come to school dressed in PE kit suitable for the lesson on those days.

-All PE lessons are outside this half term, so we ask that the weather is considered.
-Layers are preferable, as they keep the children warmer, whilst still being removable as they and the weather warm up.
+As the Wednesday PE lessons is outside, we ask that the weather is considered.
+Layers are preferable, as they keep the children warmer, whilst still being removable when they warm up with exercise.

 Earrings and watches must be removed for PE (as stated in our policy, jewellery other than watches should not be worn to school) and long hair tied back.
 If your child cannot remove or put in their own earrings, please remove these for your child before school on PE days.